muratk5n/thirdwave/en/README.md

 ---

 US relationship with its 'ethnicities' is just bizarre.
-Most of the time assumed ethnic/cultural connection does not exist.
+Most of the time ppl are delusional about their assumed ethnic/cultural connection.
+It's as bad as Asia Minor "Turks" a buffonish made-up identity

 ---